mehulagg/gitlab_test/doc/development/secure_coding_guidelines.md

 # XSS guidelines

 ## Description

-Cross site scripting (XSS) is an issue where malicious javascript code gets injected into a trusted web application and executed in a client's browser.
+Cross site scripting (XSS) is an issue where malicious JavaScript code gets injected into a trusted web application and executed in a client's browser.
 The input is intended to be data, but instead gets treated as code by the browser.

 XSS issues are commonly classified in three categories, by their delivery method:
 - [Persistent XSS](https://owasp.org/www-community/Types_of_Cross-Site_Scripting#stored-xss-aka-persistent-or-type-i)